iiasa/message-ix-models/doc/global/energy/resource/bioenergy.rst

 and are described in the land-use section (see :ref:`globiom`).

-Non-commercial biomass, that is fuel wood, is typically not traded or sold, and in |name| it is represented as a demand category rather than as part of this resource potential (see :ref:`demand`).
+Non-commercial biomass, that is fuel wood, is typically not traded or sold, and in |MESSAGEix| it is represented as a demand category rather than as part of this resource potential (see :ref:`demand`).
 Where a market exists, prices range from 0.1 to 1.5 $/GJ (Pachauri et al., 2013 :cite:`pachauri_pathways_2013`) ($ equals 2005 USD).